Documentation

 The regular expression searches find patterns that may indicate errors in files.
 In many cases, however, the text patterns are intentional.
 Check for issues with an awareness of false positives or the requirements of some files to retain text errors (as when material is quoting text that contains errors).
 Additionally, the searches do not necessarily indicate how to fix potential issues.
 In some cases, an error may be due to a problem in an InDesign source; in others, many issues can best be resolved in Word using the SAI Cleanup Tools, particularly when scribing or editing a file.

-Unless otherwise noted, searches should be run with the “Case sensitive” setting turned on.
+Searches should be run with the “Case sensitive” setting turned on.

 Sublime Text Package